tweag/topiary/README.md

 When visualising inputs from disk, language selection is detected from the input file's extension.
-To visualise standard input, you must specify either `--language` or `--query` arguments, omitting the input file.
+To visualise standard input, you must specify the `--language` and, optionally, `--query` arguments, omitting the input file.
 The visualisation output is written to standard out.

 #### Configuration